retrosnob/retrosnob.github.io/pythonbook.md

 `print("Fred is {} years old.".format(age)`
 > Fred is 15 years old.

 This works ok.
-More information about this is given later in the chapter. **This is heavily used in the GCSE**.
+More information about this is given later in the chapter. **This is heavily used in the GCSE and must be used when the question tells you to use the format function.**

 ---
 `print(f"Fred is {age} years old.")`